-So you’ve decided you want to get facelift surgery.
+So you’ve decided you want to get facelift surgery, maybe you chose between a traditional facelift, a deep plane facelift or a smas facelift.
 Congratulations!
 Few things are more exciting than finally deciding to do something for YOU.
 The success of a deep plane facelift, like any other procedure, requires careful planning and preparation.
 In addition to finding a knowledgeable and skilled plastic surgeon that matches your aesthetic vision, you’ll also want to take steps to get yourself physically and mentally ready for the actual procedure and recovery process.

 Below, you’ll find a detailed pre-op timeline that will help you prepare for deep plane facelift surgery, starting from your first consultation all the way to the day of your procedure and beyond.

 Cosmetic procedures are typically booked several weeks in advance, and a deep plane facelift is no different.
 The first step is to schedule an initial consultation with a board-certified plastic surgeon if you haven’t done so already.

 During this appointment, you’ll have the opportunity to sit down for a one-on-one conversation with your doctor to discuss your goals for the surgery, voice any concerns you may have, and get all the preoperative information you need to prepare for your upcoming facelift.
 Prior to this consultation, it’s a good idea to note down any medical conditions and surgical procedures you have had and make a detailed list of all the medications you currently take.

 The physicians at Glasgold Group take your health and safety extremely seriously, which is why they ask all patients to visit with their primary care physician for a pre-op examination.
 Once your doctor has cleared you for facelift surgery, you can begin preparing for the procedure.